Raedin24/School/L400/DCIT 407/Filtering - YTC.md

 - An edge is a discontinuity or gradient within the image.
 - Edge detection is a method of segmenting an image into regions based on discontinuity
-- It allows the user to observe those features of an image where there is an abrupt change in grey level or texture, `A change indicates the end of one region in the image and the beginning of another.`
+- It allows the user to observe those features of an image where there is an abrupt change in grey level or texture, `An abrupt change indicates the end of one region in the image and the beginning of another.`